Forbes Burnham: Establishment of the Co-Operative Republic of Guyana

 Before 1970, Burnham mostly pursued moderate political policies.
-In 1970, he veered sharply to the left and established relations with Cuba (8 December 1972) and the Soviet Union (17 December 1970) and a strong relationship with North Korea.
-On 23 February of that year, he declared Guyana a "co-operative republic".
-Adopting a policy of autarky, he banned all forms of imports into the country, including flour and varieties of rice that had been integral to the diet of Guyanese.
+Burnham veered sharply to the left and established relations with Cuba (8 December 1972) and the Soviet Union (17 December 1970) and a strong relationship with North Korea.
+In 1969, as noted by one study, Burnham “declared his dissatisfaction with the free enterprise system and his willingness to embrace Marxism/Leninism.”
+On 23 February 1970, he declared Guyana a "co-operative republic".
+Adopting a policy of autarky, he banned all forms of imports into the country, including flour and varieties of rice that had been integral to the diet of Indo-Guyanese.
 Burnham also nationalised the major industries that were foreign-owned and -controlled.
 By 1979 his policies had reduced the private sector's share in the economy to only 10%.
-In declaring the Co-Operative republic, Burnham replaced the Head of State, removing the British Monarch and installing Arthur Chung as the first president (in a mostly ceremonial role), though Guyana remained a member of the Commonwealth of Nations.
+In declaring the Co-Operative republic, Burnham replaced the Head of State, removing the British monarch and installing Arthur Chung as the first president (in a mostly ceremonial role), though Guyana remained a member of the Commonwealth of Nations (Sonny Ramphal, Burnham's foreign minister from 1972-1975, became the second Commonwealth Secretary-General in 1975, and served in that post until 1990).

+During an interview in September 1972, Burnham noted his opposition to capitalism and his belief in a socialist alternative for Guyana: